CuteNikki/discord-bot/README.md

       { name: 'dark-but-not-black', value: Colors.DarkButNotBlack.toString(16) },
       { name: 'not-quite-black', value: Colors.NotQuiteBlack.toString(16) }
     ];

+    // If the input is empty, return all colors but limit to 25!
+    // Discord API only allows for a max of 25 choices. if (!input.length) {
-    if (!input.length) return await interaction.respond(colors.slice(0, 25));
+      await interaction.respond(colors.slice(0, 25));
+      return;
+    }

     await interaction.respond(
       colors
-        .filter(
+        // Filter the colors to only respond with the ones that match the input.
-          (color) => color.name.toLowerCase().includes(input.toLowerCase())
+        .filter((color) => color.name.toLowerCase().includes(input.toLowerCase()))
-          // Check if the input includes the color name )
+        // Again, making sure we only ever return max of 25 results.
         .slice(0, 25)
     );
-    // Making sure we only ever return max of 25 results }, async execute({ interaction, client, lng }) {
+  },
+  // On command, the execute function is called.
-    // the order of interaction, client and lng does not matter
+  // order of interaction, client and lng does not matter. async execute({ interaction, client, lng }) {

-    // get a guilds language
+    // get a guilds language:
     // import { getGuildLanguage } from 'db/language';
     // const guildLng = await getGuildLanguage(guildId);

-    // get a different users language
+    // get a different users language:
     // import { getUserLanguage } from 'db/language';
     // const otherLng = await getUserLanguage(userId);

-    const color = interaction.options.getString('color', true);
+    // get the color the user provided const color = interaction.options.getString('color', true);

-    // Autocomplete allows you to give the user a list to choose from
+    // Autocomplete allows you to give the user a list to choose from,
     // but they will still be able to type in whatever they want!
     // it's a must to check if they actually provided a valid color.

     try {
-      await interaction.reply({
+      // Send the embed with the color preview if the color is valid. await interaction.reply({
         embeds: [
           new EmbedBuilder()
+            // We get a type error here without the casting.
             .setColor(color as ColorResolvable)
-            // casting the color to a color resolvable .setDescription(t('preview-color.preview', { lng, color }))
+            .setDescription(t('preview-color.preview', { lng, color }))
         ]
       });
     } catch (err) {
+      // This block runs if an invalid color is provided.

       logger.debug({ err }, 'Error while previewing color');

-      if (!interaction.replied) {
+      // In case something else went wrong and the reply was actually sent, edit it. if (!interaction.replied) {
         await interaction.reply({ content: t('preview-color.invalid', { lng }), ephemeral: true });
       } else {